dynimorius/ngx-validator-pack/projects/ngx-validator-pack/README.md

 have a custom error message for each individual implementation of the validators.
 Let's explore this further in this section.

-### Custom Messages for Ngx Validators
+### Custom Messages for Reactive Forms Validators

 <a name="additional-params"></a>
 <a name="ngx-custom-messages"></a>

-All ngx validators take addition optional parameters.
+All reactive forms validators take addition optional parameters.

 <mark>First</mark> one being the name of the error we would like to use.